 Dear Redmond Community,

-Working to continually seek improvement, the Redmond Police Department has since updated our policy and procedures manual to align with industry best practices.
+I have acknowledged that mistakes occurred that night.
+As a result of the multiple investigations, we have refined our policies and procedures to align with industry best practices.
 These include access to additional less-lethal options, implementing a body-worn and in-car camera program, and increasing mental health resources.

 Chief Darrell Lowe